Explore the Levels of Change Management

 Let’s explore this in more detail by directly comparing the Change Curve with the Prosci Methodology.

-Comparing the Change Curve to The Prosci Change Management Methodology
+Comparing the Change Curve to the Prosci Change Management Methodology

 The Prosci Methodology includes multiple models and tools designed to manage change at both individual and organizational levels: